Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 Greetings.

-This is an ongoing photo documentation of my Fulbright Research Fellowship in India in 2022.
-As a Senior Scholar at the Indira Gandhi National Centre for the Arts, I had the opportunity to examine art and performance in India, lecture on site-specific art, lead workshops on mural design, and organize a symposium on curriculum design and the future of museums.
-I also initiated my new series of performances inspired by Indian classical forms.
+In February, 2022, I posted as Senior Scholar at the Indira Gandhi National Centre for the Arts and had the opportunity to examine art, performance and creative heritages in India, lecture on site-specific art, lead workshops on mural design, and organize a symposium on curriculum design and the future of museums and curate an exhibition in New Delhi.
+I also initiated my new series of performances inspired by Indian classical performance and prepare return projects in Kerala, Mumbai, Kohima, and Colombo.

-While traveling I contributed to some magazines and curated a museum exhibition in New Delhi.
-One of the most extraordinary places I visited is Nagaland, a state in India’s northeast near Assam and the border with Myanmar.
+One of the most extraordinary places, I visited is Nagaland, a state in India’s northeast near Assam and the border with Myanmar.
 As a newly elected member of the Highland Institute, I set to work with local groups to founded the Naga Youth Mentoring and Coaching Program which focuses on supporting the Naga tribal communities in career, education and health.
 I also examined how art and cultural exchange can play expanded roles - enhancing mutual understanding and shaping the future of public diplomacy.

 In February 2022… it began in New Delhi….